 Estimated length of walk: 2.5 miles

-August 13 or 14: Capital City Farm, Trenton
+August 13: Capital City Farm, Trenton

 Theme: Join us for a tour of Capital City Farm, a new initiative to transform the two-acre lot next to the Trenton Area Soup Kitchen into an urban farm.
 Urban farms offer green space in the city, affordable and fresh food, and engagement and employment opportunities for youth, adults, and elders.